-Sometimes technical problems arise even when students are surrounded by assistance, training and resources.
-Sevenstar’s learning environment features a searchable “help” knowledge base through an icon link available on every page.
-Also available is our User Support Portal.
-The User Support portal provides students with quick answers and downloadable resources to get immediate assistance on common issues.
-It also provides steps to take if these resources do not answer their questions, including a ticket form to ask a live support specialist for expert assistance.
-The User Support Portal can be accessed from every course or from the online course system (Maestro).
+Technical problems sometimes arise even when students are surrounded by assistance, training, and resources.
+Sevenstar’s learning environment features a searchable “help” knowledge base, which is accessible not only through our online course system (Maestro), but also by clicking an icon link that is available on each page of our online courses.
+Our User Support Portal provides students with quick answers and downloadable resources to get immediate assistance on common issues.
+It also provides steps to take if these resources do not answer their questions, including the submission of a ticket to request assistance from a live support specialist.

 One commonality between online and classroom education is that parental involvement plays a big role in academic success.
 Encouragement, accountability, and support are necessary for student achievement at every school.
 In an online learning environment, parents have an even larger responsibility to provide structure and organization at home than students receiving an education within a school building.

-As a Christian parent, your role is to lovingly enforce rules and raise your child according to your family’s Christian principles.
-Ephesians 6:4 commands parents to “bring [your children] up in the nurture and admonition of the Lord.”
-In other words, to discipline them, teach them, model to them, and love them in such a way that they learn to love God above all else, to trust Him, and obey Him.
+As a Christian parent, your role is to lovingly enforce rules and raise your child according to Christian principles.
+Ephesians 6:4 commands parents to “bring [your children] up in the nurture and admonition of the Lord”—in other words, to discipline them, teach them, model to them, and love them in such a way that they learn to love God above all else, to trust Him, and to obey Him.

-With online education you get to make more choices and exercise greater control, but that also means a greater level of involvement than delegating education to instructors and staff at a traditional school.
-While we can provide curriculum, instructors, and structure, parents are still needed to help with homework, interact with instructors, and motivate their child to stay on pace to reach academic goals.
+With online education, you get to make more choices and exercise greater control, but that also means a greater level of involvement than delegating education to instructors and staff at a traditional school.
+While we can provide curriculum, instructors, and structure, parents still need to assist with homework, communicate with instructors, and motivate their child to stay on pace and reach academic goals.
 We can’t do it without you, nor would we want to!

 Instructor interaction and grading

-If your school opts to use an online instructor provided by Sevenstar, our instructors will respond to questions within 24 hours and grade assignments within 48 hours after it is submitted (this does not include weekends).
-The student and instructor will communicate through graded assignments, regular email, and voice (phone or Skype) at least monthly.
+If your school opts to use an online instructor provided by Sevenstar, our instructors will respond to questions within 24 hours and grade assignments within 48 hours of submission (this does not include weekends).
+The student and instructor will communicate through graded assignments, regular email, and phone or Skype at least monthly.

-As the student participates in coursework, a contracted instructor will interact with them in order to ensure a successful learning experience.
+As the student participates in coursework, a contracted and certified instructor will interact with them in order to ensure a successful learning experience.

-Students can also expect the contracted instructor to record grades to build their transcript.
-Here are the types of interaction you can expect from your instructor:
+Students can also expect their instructors to record grades to build their transcript.
+Here are the types of interaction you can expect to receive from your instructor:

-- Conducts a welcome call (scheduled by the student)
+- A welcome call (scheduled by the student)

-- Responds to emails within 24 hours (not counting weekends)
+- A response to emails within 24 hours (not counting weekends)

-- Grades assignments within 48 hours (not counting weekends)
+- Grading of assignments within 48 hours (not counting weekends)

-- Conducts up to two Phone/Skype Calls per month (scheduled by the student)
+- Up to two Phone/Skype calls per month (scheduled by the student)